Prosecutor says veteran's subway chokehold 'went too far.' Defense says his 'courage' helped others

 “It doesn’t make him a hero.
 But it doesn’t make him a killer.”

+Jurors, who were quizzed earlier about their subway experiences, later saw police body camera video of officers trying to revive Neely on the subway floor and Penny calmly explaining he had "put him out."

+The case has been absorbed into the United States' fractious politics, with Republican officials speaking up for Penny and Democratic ones attending Neely's funeral.
 Both supporters and critics of Penny have held demonstrations; Penny arrived at the courthouse Friday to critical chants from a small group of protesters.
-The case has been absorbed into the United States' fractious politics, with Republican officials speaking up for Penny while Democratic ones attended Neely's funeral.

-Jurors, who were quizzed earlier about their subway experiences, began hearing Friday from the first officer who responded to Neely's death.
+Once in court, Penny sat straight up in his seat at the defense table, mostly looking directly ahead.
+A member of Neely's family who was in the audience sometimes sniffled with tears.

+“We know who the victim is in this case, and we know who the villain is," family lawyer Donte Mills said outside court.

 Neely's life was tattered by mental illness and drug use after his mother was murdered and stuffed in a suitcase when he was a teen, his family has said.
 By 30, he sometimes entertained subway riders as a Michael Jackson impersonator, but he also had a criminal record that included assaulting a woman at a subway station.

-Penny, an architecture student who served four years in the Marines, has said he was going from a college class to a gym when he encountered Neely on a subway May 1, 2023.
+Penny, an architecture student who served four years in the Marines, was going from a college class to a gym when he encountered Neely on a subway May 1, 2023.

 Neely was begging for money, shouting about being willing to die or go to jail, and making sudden movements, according to witnesses.
 Yoran said Neely talked about hurting people.